KarlAustin/karlaustin.com/content/post/valleret-photography-gloves-initial-thoughts.md

 ### Flipping Fingers
 {{< img-post path="date" file="20160326-5384.jpg" alt="Baggy thumb" type="left" size="small" >}}
 There also appears to be another small problem, the forefinger and thumb have flip over finger ends, so if you need you can get better control over your camera.
 The forefinger closes up perfectly, you'd not know it was there, the thumb however doesn't, gloves on or off it won't stay closed up on either hand.
-I don't know if this is a manufacturing fault or just how they've been designed, so I'll be contacting Valleret to ask about it as the idea is that these should keep your fingers completely covered and warm when needed.
+I don't know if this is a manufacturing fault or just how they've been designed, so I'll be contacting Vallerret to ask about it as the idea is that these should keep your fingers completely covered and warm when needed.

 ---